 Making Scallop Shrimp Pasta with Burst Cherry Tomatoes

-As with any simple yet delicious dishes, the fresher the ingredients, the tastier the result.
+As with any simple yet delicious dishes, the fresher and higher quality the ingredients, the tastier the result.

 How to Cook Scallop Shrimp Pasta with Burst Cherry Tomatoes

-After gathering and prepping all ingredients, I would start with cooking the linguine (if you use boxed pasta which takes longer to cook than fresh pasta).
+After gathering and prepping all ingredients, I would start with cooking the linguine if you use boxed dried pasta which takes longer to cook than fresh pasta.
 Cook the pasta to near al dente according to package instructions.
 It can take 10-12 minutes.
 And don’t forget to generously salt the water you cook the pasta in.

 Scallop Shrimp Pasta with Burst Cherry Tomatoes